Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Acknowledgments

-\begin{acks} This material is based upon work supported by EPiQC, an \grantsponsor{GS100000001}{NSF}{http://dx.doi.org/10.13039/100000001} Expedition in Computing, under Grant No. \grantnum{GS100000001}{1730449} and the \grantsponsor{GS100000181}{Air Force Office of Scientific Research}{https://dx.doi.org/10.13039/100000181} under Grant No. \grantnum{GS100000181}{FA95502110051}. \end{acks}
+This material is based upon work supported by EPiQC, an NSF Expedition in Computing, under Grant No. 1730449 and the Air Force Office of Scientific Research under Grants No. FA95502110051 and FA95502310406.